Can I sell my annuity?

-3) Lump Sum – like a partial buyout, an annuity holder can choose to sell a portion of the annuity in exchange for a lump sum.
+3) Lump Sum – like a partial buyout, an annuity holder can choose to sell a portion of annuity settlement/structured settlement, in exchange for a lump sum.
 This approach gives the seller more flexibility in choosing the amount of the lump sum, which would be deducted from future payments.

 There are some drawbacks to selling an annuity.
 For example, selling an annuity can incur a “surrender charge,” which can be as much as 10%.
 In addition, the seller won’t be able to collect any future payments from the annuity, which can be problematic in terms of retirement planning.
 Also, there are likely to be tax implications for selling your annuity.

 Taxes when selling your annuity

 Are you concerned about the repercussions of a sale?
 Learn more about tax implications from selling your annuity.